-Making payments from outside the UK
+Payments from outside the UK

 These details have changed.
 If you are making your payment from outside the United Kingdom (which must be received in sterling), our IBAN number is GB70 NWBK6070 8010 014438 and our SWIFT/BIC number is NWBKGB2L.

-You must include your company name and invoice number.
+You must include your company name and invoice number or reference.
 Where possible, please also submit a remittance advice.
-This will ensure accurate processing of your payment.
+This will ensure we can accurately process your payment.

+You should still include the BACS payment reference on the application form itself.
 If you do not quote your payment reference number, there may be a delay in processing your payment and application.

 We are progressing with our strategic review of charging across NRW to help ensure regulation in Wales is sustainable and cost recovering.
 Central to this review is the principle that the cost of regulation should be met by those we regulate and therefore less reliant on the taxpayer.